mikaspar/CarND_Term1_Vehicle_Detection/writeup.md

 ### Here are six frames with resulting bounding boxes and their corresponding heatmaps:

-Image with Bound Boxes |  HOG :---------------------:|:-------------------------:
+Image with Bound Boxes |  Thresholded Heatmap :---------------------:|:-------------------------:
 ![][image5]            |  ![][image6]
 ![][image7]            |  ![][image8]